Acute lymphoblastic leukaemia risks and causes

 You can view and print the quick guides for all the pages in the about ALL section.

 Acute lymphoblastic leukaemia is very rare in adults.
-About 8,600 people are diagnosed with leukaemia each year in the UK.
-Of these, only about 650 people have acute lymphoblastic leukaemia.
+Around 650 people are diagnosed each year in the UK with ALL.
 About half the cases are in adults and half in children.
 ALL is the most common type of leukaemia in children.

 ALL is more common in males than females.
 Some American research says that black people have a lower risk of developing ALL than white people